-Join us for the 2025 Stibitz-Wilson Awards!
+We’re so glad you Joined us for the 2025 Stibitz-Wilson Awards!

 Established in 1997, ACRM’s Stibitz-Wilson Awards honor past and present innovators in the computational and biological sciences.
+And the 2025 event at The Ellen Theatre on Bozeman’s Main Street was another successful installment of the museum’s signature community event.

-Code for Tomorrow: Innovating for Classrooms, Communities, and Conservation
+The 2025 Stibitz-Wilson Awards theme was Code for Tomorrow: Innovating for Classrooms, Communities, and Conservation.
+Meet the 2025 Honorees:

 Serge Belongie and Pietro Perona are leaders of the effort to build Visipedia, a network of people and machines that harvests and organizes visual information from expertly-curated data sets and makes it accessible to anyone anywhere.
 This “visual encyclopedia”underpins the wildly popular iNaturalist and Merlin Bird ID apps, which have been downloaded over 30 million times.